 News, outreach, and research results featured in the news

 The press is communicating some of our results (as well as their importance and significance) to the general public.
-This is a role that professional societies (e.g., the American Physical Society) are strongly urging scientists to fill.
+This is a role that professional societies (e.g., the American Physical Society and JSPS) are strongly urging scientists to fill.

 Outreach efforts to the general public have been repeatedly described by policymakers as crucial for the support for science.